 We require all Scouts and adult leaders to have on file a current completed hard copy (no electronic copies) BSA medical form.
+Please keep the original and provide a copy to the troop.
 Medical forms are kept by the Medical Records Chair (See the Key Contacts Section of this guide) of the Troop Committee and are kept confidential.
-The Annual Health and Medical Record Form is available here: www.scouting.org/filestore/HealthSafety/pdf/whole.pdf
+The Annual Health and Medical Record Form is available here: www.scouting.org/filestore/HealthSafety/pdf/whole.pdf.

 Allergies: Parents must document allergies on the BSA Medical Form.
-Parents should notify the Scoutmaster of the Scout's allergies.
+Parents should also notify the Scoutmaster of the Scout's allergies.
 The review with the Scoutmaster should include specific allergies, symptoms, typical reaction, and treatment.
 Including the Scout in this discussion may be beneficial.